Polynomial size linear programs for problems in P: Connections to non-negative rank

-The above theorem in principle paves a way to show that membership testing in a certain language is not in {\bf P/poly}.
-This can be done by showing that the non-negative rank of the associated sandwich is super-polynomial.
-Various techniques exist to show lower bounds for the non-negative rank of matrices and have been used to prove super-polynomial lower bounds for the extension complexity of important polytopes like the CUT polytope, the TSP polytope, and the Perfect Matching polytope of Edmonds, among others \cite{FMPTW, Rothvoss13, AT13, PV13}.
-Whether one can apply such techniques to show super-polynomial lower bounds on the non-negative rank of the slack of the characteristic sandwich of some language is left as as open problem.
+Theorem \ref{thm:sandwich}(a) in principle paves a way to show that membership testing in a certain language is not in $\Ppoly$ by showing that the non negative rank of associated slack matrices cannot be polynomially bounded.
+Various techniques exist to show lower bounds for the non-negative rank of matrices and have been used to prove super-polynomial lower bounds for the extension complexity of important polytopes like the CUT polytope, the TSP polytope, and the Perfect Matching polytope of Edmonds, among others \cite{FMPTW15, Rothvoss17, AT15b, PV13}.
+Whether one can apply such techniques to show super-polynomial lower bounds on the non-negative rank of the slack of the characteristic sandwich of some language is left as an open problem.